charlesbrandt/public/code/vue/vite.md

 # Vite

+"A build tool that aims to provide a faster and leaner development experience for modern web projects."

-Next generation js bundler & deployment tool (???)
+Next generation js bundler & development server.

 The new build / bundler.
 And so much more.

 https://vitejs.dev/guide/#overview